 Did you know?

-ASH has an entire product range to cater to mass glue-laminated beams, we have serviced many projects including the RMIT Garden Building and the Latrobe Regional Gallery.
-Our Glulam beams are sustainable, strong, affordable and fire resistant.
-To read more about our Glulam range, click here.
+ASH has an entire product range called MASSLAM to cater to mass glue-laminated beams, we have serviced many projects including the RMIT Garden Building and the Latrobe Regional Gallery.
+MASSLAM column and beams are sustainable, strong, affordable and fire resistant.